logankeenan/logankeenan.github.io/content/slides/introduction-to-rust.md

         I have to install no Ruby or python or Java on my server in order for my program to actually execute work.
         The run time takes the program and execute it and I see the result.
 Rest doesn't have a runtime and everything that's needed for that program to run is included in the executable so all you have to do is run the execuable and see the progress results.
 So what does this mean?
-It makes Rust great candidate for a minute systems and also means that Russell boot pretty much instantly.
+It makes Rust great candidate for a embedded systems and also means that Rust boot pretty much instantly.
 The overall size of the program is going to be smaller because you're only compiling what you need and the other things that are commonly used like in a runtime.
     * Rust has no garbage collector and it solves the problem by this idea of "ownership" which will talk about a little bit later.
         Even though it doesn't have a garbage collector You don't need to manage memory like he would in C or C++.
 The